kami-soft/idea-camunda-bpmn-editor/README.md

     - Select `Tools > Camunda BPMN Editor Settings` from the left-hand menu.
     - Configure the color theme and other settings as desired.

+## Linter

+The Camunda BPMN Editor Plugin includes a linter to help you maintain high-quality BPMN diagrams.
+Here's how to set it up and use it:

+1. **Enable the linter:**
+    - Go to `File > Settings...` (or `IntelliJ IDEA > Preferences...` on macOS).
+    - Navigate to `Tools > Camunda BPMN Editor Settings`.
+    - Check the box to enable the linter.

+2. **Configure linter rules:**
+    - In your project root directory, create a file named `.bpmnlintrc`.
+    - This file should contain your linter configuration in JSON format.
+For example:
+      ```json
+      {
+         "extends": [
+           "bpmnlint:recommended"
+        ],
+        "rules": {
+          "label-required": "error",
+          "no-implicit-split": "warn"
+        }
+      }
+      ```

+3. **Using custom linter plugins:**
+    - If you want to use custom linter plugins, you have two options:

+      a.
+Add the plugin source code to your project:
+        - Create a folder in your project named `bpmnlint-plugin-{custom_plugin_name}`.
+        - Place the plugin source code in this folder.

+      b.
+Use npm to manage plugin dependencies:
+        - Add a `package.json` file to your project root.
+        - Add the custom plugins as dependencies.
+For example:
+          ```json
+          {
+            "dependencies": {
+              "bpmnlint-plugin-custom": "^1.0.0"
+            }
+          }
+          ```
+        - Run `npm install` in your project root to install the plugins.

+4. **Applying linter rules:**
+    - The linter will automatically run when you open or modify a BPMN file.
+    - Linter warnings and errors will be displayed in the editor.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.